Azure/peerd/README.md

 ## Quickstart

 This section shows how to get started with `peerd`.
+To see all available commands, run `make help`.

 ```bash
 $ make help